AlaMosleh/Credit-Score-Prediction/README.md

 The project consists of three main components:

-Credit Score Analysis
+1) Credit Score Analysis

    Preprocessing and visualizing credit score data.

    Selecting the most significant features that impact the credit score.

-Credit Score Prediction
+3) Credit Score Prediction

    Implementing a predictive model using the RandomForestClassifier.

    Training and evaluating the model for accurate credit score predictions.

-Deployment
+5) Deployment

    Deploying the trained model into a Telegram bot for user interaction.

-Technologies Used
+Technologies Used:

    Python

    Pandas, NumPy (for data preprocessing)

    Matplotlib, Seaborn (for visualization)

    Scikit-learn (for machine learning model)

    Telegram API (for deployment)

-Future Enhancements
+Future Enhancements:

   Improve model accuracy by testing other machine learning algorithms.

   Integrate more user-friendly interactions within the Telegram bot.

   Expand deployment to a web-based interface.